 In any assessment task or examination a student found to be in possession of an unacceptable item will receive a notional zero for the assessment task.
 This includes possession of such an item during entry and exit to the location of the assessment task, and whether or not the item is in use.

-Examples of inappropriate items include mobile phones, iPods, mp3 players, smart watches and any electronic instrument capable of storing data or connectivity to the Internet.
+Examples of inappropriate items include smart phones, smart watches, iPods, mp3 players, and any electronic instrument capable of storing data or connectivity to the Internet.

 Plagiarism